 I just learned the other day about the Boston Light — the oldest lighthouse in America, and the last one actively-manned.
-I fleetingly imagined mists and ships in search of shore, thumbed through fragments of what I could remember from Early American history, conjured Dom and his family from Wild Dark Shore — but mainly I thought about my sister in law, and the way she keeps the light for me.
+I fleetingly imagined mists and ships in search of shore, thumbed through fragments of what I could remember from Early American history, conjured Dom and his family from Wild Dark Shore — but mainly I thought about my sister-in-law, and the way she keeps the light for me.
 I thought then more generally about the sisters and sister-figures who raise us, and the hundreds of tiny ways in which they do this: switching things on, filling the room with warmth, shedding light where we need it.

 Cheers to those women, the lightkeepers, the ones who —